 How Do Dentists Compare to Other Professionals in This Recession?

 The NY Times reported that dentists have among the highest exposure to diseases and proximity to others of any profession.

-In the words of one endodontist (root canal specialist) that I spoke with this week, he said that he's still seeing the most extreme cases because of their level of pain.
+In the words of one endodontist (root canal specialist) that I spoke with during the pandemic, he said that he's only saw the most extreme cases because of their level of pain.

 Dentist Income Loss by State

-Overall it appears that dentists working on the coasts have taken the biggest hit.
+Initially, dentists working on the coasts took the biggest hit.

 Dentist Income Changes by Time in Profession

-It appears that more tenured dentists have it even tougher than younger dentists financially right now.
+Tenured dentists had it even tougher than younger dentists financially compared with pre-pandemic earnings.

 Clearly dentists need help financially.
 The data from our community of readers shows a much higher rate of financial loss compared to other professionals with similar levels of education.

 If you have student loans, we can help with that.